The Architecture of Agency Volume 6 Mechanisms for Honest Values

 Start with the older idea, because it contains the trick in its purest form.

 Notice what has not happened here.
-No assessor has divined the “objective value” of your property, because there is no such thing to divine — value is always value to some agent, and you are the agent best placed to know yours.
-The mechanism does not extract a cosmic truth.
-It extracts your truth, by making every misreport a bet against yourself.
+No assessor has divined the “objective value” of your property, because there is no such thing to divine — value is always value to some agent.
+The mechanism does not extract a cosmic truth or the owner’s complete preference ordering.
+It elicits a self-assessed sale price under stated rules by making reports on either side costly in different ways.

 Insuring the Intangible